 - Small sweetspot

 If you’re an intermediate or slightly advanced at your tennis skills, then this racquet might be the best option on today’s market.
 Also, if you seek control over anything else, you’ve found what you were looking for.
-This racquet has all the features and specifications to provide enough power, control, comfort, and balance.
+The Head MicroGel Radical has all the features and specifications to provide enough power, control, comfort, and balance.

 The overall feel I got was quite comfortable and natural, and I didn’t struggle to get used to the racquet.
 Yes, its sweetspot is somewhat smaller, but that’s understandable given its overall size.